kotwanikunal/changelog-helper/README.md

 * Add it if not found (including adding the `### Dependencies` and `## [<version>]` sections!)
 * Update it if the package has been upgraded after an initial entry was written

+### Backporting PRs

+* In case of a backported PR, it will extract the changelog line from the original pull request and add a new entry in the current version within the appropriate section.

 ### Usage